Mcintosh MR85 AM/FM Tuner

 Superb sensitivity and noise rejection for bringing in even the most distant stations.

-This tuner includes the high quality McIntosh branded AM antenna pictured as well.
+This tuner includes original manual and the high quality McIntosh branded AM antenna pictured as well.

 McIntosh Laboratory is an American manufacturer of handcrafted high-end audio equipment based in Binghamton, New York.
 The company was founded in 1949 by Frank McIntosh.
 The company designs and produces audio amplifiers, stereo tuners and other consumer electronics products.